-- Individuals can manage and prioritize across each of their projects to maximize their effectiveness and reduce distractions.
-They can see their own tasks, how dependencies owned by teammates are tracking, and how their work contributes to the overall team and organization-wide goals.
-Individuals can collaborate with teammates and have visibility into each team member's responsibilities and progress.
-When teammates operate off a single, real-time plan of record, they do not need to check in with each other for updates or sit through status meetings.
-This clarity reduces work about work and helps individuals get work done faster. - Team leads can manage work across a portfolio of projects or processes.
-Team leads see progress, bottlenecks, resource constraints, and milestones without having to create work for teams to come up with this information in spreadsheets, email, or via a status meeting.
-When surprises or disruptions occur, it is easy for team leads to adjust the plan, reallocate resources, and communicate updates in real time. - Executives can communicate company-wide goals, monitor status, and oversee work across projects to gain real-time insights into which initiatives are on track or at risk.
+- Individuals can manage their work, from tasks to cross-functional projects and workflows, and see how it ladders up to strategic initiatives and organization-wide goals.
+Individuals can collaborate with teammates and gain visibility into each team member's responsibilities and progress, maximizing effectiveness and reducing distractions from high impact work.
+When teammates operate from a single source of truth, they spend less time on status updates and meetings.
+This clarity reduces busywork and helps individuals get work done faster. - Team leads and directors can manage work across a portfolio of projects or workflows, see progress against goals, identify bottlenecks, resource constraints, and milestones without having to create work for teams to come up with this information in spreadsheets, email, or via a status meeting.
+When surprises or disruptions occur, it is easy for team leads to adjust the plan, reallocate resources, and communicate updates in real time - Executives can communicate company-wide goals, monitor status, and oversee work across projects and portfolios to gain real-time insights into which initiatives are on track or at risk.
 With this visibility, they can proactively ensure alignment, address inefficiencies, manage team workload, and reallocate work among teams or departments so that the company can stay on track to achieve its objectives.

-As the system of record of past, current, and future work, Asana is powered by a proprietary, multi-dimensional data model called the Asana Work Graph.
+As a single source of truth for past, current, and future work, Asana is powered by our proprietary data model called the Asana Work Graph.
 The Asana Work Graph captures and associates units of work (tasks, projects, milestones, goals, and portfolios), the people responsible for executing those units of work, the processes in which work gets done (rules, templates, and workflows), information about that work (files, comments, status, and metadata), and the relationships across and within this data.
 The Asana Work Graph provides individuals, team leads, and executives with dynamic, up-to-date views into the work that is most relevant to them, across multiple people and projects.